 L. Welte, A. Calzolari, R. Di Felice, F. Zamora, and J Gómez-Herrero, "Highly conductive nanoribbons of coordination polymers", Nat.
 Nanotech.
 5, 110 (2010).

-SELF-ASSEMBLED (BIO)MOLECULAR COMPOUNDS
+2. MINERALS AND (BIO)MOLECULAR COMPOUNDS

 D.A.
 Ryndyk, E. Shapir, D. Porath, A. Calzolari, R. Di Felice, and G. Cuniberti, "Scanning Tunneling Spectroscopy of Single DNA Molecules", ACSnano 3, 1651 (2009).